nopara73/Dumplings/Explanation.md

 ### Explanation

+CoinJoin income is the quantity of bitcoin that the central coordinators operated by zkSNACKs [Wasabi] and Muletools [Whirlpool] earned per month.
+Joinmarket is excluded from this metric, as there are unknown numbers of makers earning the CoinJoin fee.
+Further, without sophisticated algorithms it is hard to calculate the income of Wasabi CoinJoins since it stopped using a fixed fee address, thus the calculation is discontinued at that point.

 ![Monthly CoinJoin income Wasabi and Whirlpool](https://i.imgur.com/4pvu5wa.png)

+The metric of average fees paid is derived as the percentage of income and value of fresh bitcoin of that month.

 ![Percentage average CoinJoin fee per user of Wasabi and Whirlpool](https://i.imgur.com/2ZvyqCX.png)

 ### Analysis